RUGDOX/Unmask-Protocol-Frontend/README.md

 - Tailwind CSS

 #Backend:
--Javascript
+- Javascript
--Python
+- Python
--more coming soon
+- more coming soon
-(see /backend)
+- (see /backend)

 #Note:
 Lovable.dev was used for much of the frontend of this part of the project.